LucianBuzzo/articles/mini-libs/article.markdown

     </script>

 This immediately presented three problems I wanted to solve:

-- Iframes are automatically set to a static width and height which screws up the page's layout and displays scrollbars everywhere.
+- iframes are automatically set to a static width and height which screws up the page's layout and displays scrollbars everywhere.
 - Scripts inside the iframes can't access global variables in the parent window
 - CSS styles declared in the parent window don't get applied inside the iframes

-For the first issue, I wrote a small function that sets the iframe's height to that of it's internal `document` element's `scrollHeight` attribute.
+For the first issue, I wrote a small function that sets the iframe's height to that of its internal `document` element's `scrollHeight` attribute.
 As the `scrollHeight` value can sometimes return a decimal value, I round it up and add 1 pixel to make sure we don't see any scroll bars.

-Injecting javascript global variables from the parent window and making them available on load had me stumped until I realized that I could create "empty" iframes by not giving them a `src` attribute (this is a method used by a lot of WYSIWYG editors to isolate styles).
+Injecting Javascript global variables from the parent window and making them available on load had me stumped until I realized that I could create "empty" iframes by not giving them a `src` attribute (this is a method used by a lot of WYSIWYG editors to isolate styles).
 After creating the empty iframe I can access